airswap/airswap-about/instant/run-a-maker.md

 - Pricing logic for the tokens that you wish to trade
 - Tools to interact with indexers to signal your intent to trade

-**Important notes**
+# Important notes

 - Makers only trade tokens, not native ether (ETH).
 To trade ETH it must be wrapped (WETH).
 - Makers must manage nonces, which are single-use identifiers for each order.
-Each nonce can only be used once and subsequent nonces should only increase.
+Each nonce can only be used once and subsequent nonces should increase.
 - Makers must be accessible at public endpoints shorter than 32 characters in length.
 HTTPS is the assumed URL scheme.
 For example `maker.example.com:8000` or `99.84.41.93`.
-Takers are also expected to resolve URL shortners like `bit.ly/2N0Rhfo` using the `OPTIONS` method.
+Takers are also expected to resolve URL shortners like `bit.ly/2N0Rhfo` using an `OPTIONS` request.

 # Implement the Peer Protocol